 As much as today (April 24) is a day of remembering the great things about the 711 Boat, I thought is was good to also reblog one of the earlier blogs about the heroic crew that saved her (and the one who gave his all).

-Seven years ago, an event happened on the USS San Francisco that serves as a reminder that even in this day of modern technology and science, the ocean is still mightier in its capability to test man’s limitations.
-On January 8th 2005 at 0243 GMY, she collided with a sea mount resulting in massive damage to the bow section, 23 were wounded as a result of the collision and the tragic death of MM2/SS Joseph Allen Ashley of Akron Ohio occured the next day as a result of his wounds.
+In January 2005, an event happened on the USS San Francisco (SSN 711) that serves as a reminder that even in this day of modern technology and science, the ocean is still mightier in its capability to test man’s limitations.
+On January 8th 2005 at 0243 GMY, she collided with a sea mount resulting in massive damage to the bow section, 23 were wounded as a result of the collision and the tragic death of MM2/SS Joseph Allen Ashley of Akron Ohio occurred the next day as a result of his wounds.

-Within a very short time of the collision, the emails of previous San Francisco lit up with passed along messages.
-Speculation was the name of the game which seems to ghoulishly follow all tragedies at sea.
-The first thought was an underwater collision with another boat but a closer examination revealed that the damage to the sonar dome and the forward…
+Within a very short time of the collision, the emails of previous San Francisco sailors lit up with passed along messages.
+Speculation was the name of the game.
+That speculation seems to ghoulishly follow all tragedies at sea.
+The first thought was an underwater collision with another boat but a closer examination revealed that…